Program Overview

 Physical Training

 While Navy and Marine Corps physical fitness standards are different, all midshipmen are held to a high standard of physical excellence and participate in Physical Training (PT) once or twice a week.
 PT sessions are held at 6 in the morning and run by Midshipmen.
-Duke Midshipmen can also expect to complete 3 PRTs each semester (Physical Readiness Test) which consists of push-ups, sit-ups, and a 1.5 mile run.
+Duke Midshipmen can also expect to complete 2 PRTs each semester (Physical Readiness Test) which consists of push-ups, a plank, and a 1.5 mile run.

 Military Professional Training